Gwaha-ju: Name

 The word gwaha-ju consists of three syllables: gwa meaning "to pass" or "to last", ha meaning "summer", and ju meaning "alcoholic beverage".
 The name suggests that the rice wine retains its flavor after the hot and humid summer, due to the fortification (addition of soju).

 Regional varieties of gwaha-ju are called by their own regional names such as gangha-ju, sinseon-ju, and yak-soju.

 Other names mentioned in old documents include gwaha-baekju in Sanga Yorok, a mid-15th century cookbook, and ohyang-soju in Imwon gyeongjeji, an 1827 encyclopedic compilation.
+The drink normally has about 13 to 15 percent alcohol, though some commercial examples are sold at 16 percent and 23 percent ABV.

 History

 Gwaha-baekju was first mentioned in Sanga Yorok, a mid-15th century cookbook, but the rice wine was made without fortification.
 The earliest recorded recipe for fortified gangha-ju appears in Ŭmsik timibang, a 1670 cookbook.
 Other Joseon books that mention the fortified rice wine include Jubangmun, Chisaeng yoram, Yeokjubangmun, Eumsikbo, Sallim kyŏngje, Chŭngbo sallim kyŏngje, Kyuhap ch'ongsŏ, and Imwon gyeongjeji.

-Gwaha-ju was a devised product for hot and humid summers in the Korean Peninsula, during which regular cheongju (rice wine) was hard to brew and easily spoiled, and regular soju (distilled liquor) was too strong.
+Gwaha-ju is traditionally described as a summer-preserving liquor with a light brown color that is sweet-smelling.The soju is added during fermentation to fortify the fermented beverage and help the drink retain its taste and quality through hot weather.The method that is comparative to fortified wines such as port and sherry, in which distilled liquor is added during or after fermentation.
 The fortified rice wine was a luxurious prestige drink made in the wealthy households of yangban gentries in the early 15th century, but gradually spread and became popular among commonality.

 Many legacy gwaha-ju recipes disappeared due to the harsh periods of Japanese forced occupation (1910–1945) and the Korean War (1950–1953).
 Today, only a few regional varieties such as gangha-ju of Boseong and Yeonggwang in South Jeolla Province, sinseon-ju of Namwon in North Jeolla Province, and yak-soju of Suwon in Gyeonggi Province, survive, with the recipes being transmitted within families.